Investigating Mesophotic Coral Reefs in Hawaii

 Why We Care

 With the overall health of shallow coral reefs in decline, it is important to understand the value and role of mesophotic coral ecosystems in tropical and subtropical waters.
-These ecosystems are found most commonly at depths from 30-40 m to deeper than 150 m.
+These ecosystems are found most commonly at depths from 30–40 meters to deeper than 150 meters.
 The dominant structural habitat in the mesophotic zone can be corals, sponges, algae, and limestone formations associated with ancient sea stands.
 Considered as extensions of shallow coral reef ecosystems, mesophotic coral ecosystems are thought to have biological, physical, and chemical connectivity with shallow coral reefs.

 Although these ecosystems harbor many of the species found in their shallower water counterparts, many other species occur only in the deeper ecosystems and they are often inhabited by a relatively high number of fishes and invertebrates that are endemic or unique to the Hawaiian Islands.
 It has been hypothesized that mesophotic coral ecosystems can serve as sources to reseed or replenish degraded shallow-water coral reef species.